ABTSoftware/SciChart.JS.Examples/Sandbox/demo-js-fiddle/readme.md

 initSciChart();
 ```

 _**Note:** in v3.0.269 or below you'll need to call ```sciChartSurface.useWasmFromCDN();``` and also set a license key or have the SciChart Licensing Wizard open.
-However we are working to remove that restriction for JSFiddle, codepen and similar sandboxes._
+However in v3.0.280 or above this restriction has been removed for JSFiddle, codepen and similar sandboxes._